 Communicate openly about your travel plans with your bank, even if you’re travelling for just two or three days.
 This will let you operate more freely, enabling you to safely withdraw more local currency when you need it.
-Financial institutions will often flag international use as an indication of fraud and have been known to freeze accounts upon first sight of this transaction behaviour.
-Alerting them to your travel plans will avoid this problem.
-Additionally, ensure that your cards are equipped with 4 digit PINs.
-5 and 6 digit PIN numbers do not work on international machines.
+Financial institutions will often flag international use as an indication of fraud and that can result in your account becoming frozen.
+Alerting the bank of your travel plans will avoid this problem.
+Additionally, ensure that your cards are equipped with 4 digit PINs as 5 and 6 digit PIN numbers do not work on international machines.

 2. Don’t rely on travel money cards or traveller’s cheques

 Traveller’s cheques have become an archaic form of payment.
-Using travellers cheques is increasingly expensive and difficult.
+Using traveller’s cheques is increasingly expensive and difficult.
 There are few companies that are willing to accept them, and those that do charge high fees for their service.
-When bringing cash, consult with an expert (or someone with first hand experience) regarding the best currency to bring.
-It is not uncommon for travellers to choose to bring the US Dollar on all international trips – and this can end up being both costly and inconvenient.
-Only local currency will prove reliable, as you won’t always be able to access currency exchanges to convert other currencies.
+When bringing cash, consult with an expert and do your research regarding the best currency to bring.
+It is not uncommon for travellers to choose to bring the US Dollar on all international trips.
+We advise against this as it can end up being both costly and inconvenient.
+Typically, only local currency will prove reliable as you won’t always be able to access currency exchanges to convert foreign currencies.

 3. Never keep your wallet in a back pocket